Generic Oracle Setup Guidelink

-NOTE: Enabling ARCHIVELOG mode requires the Oracle instance to be taken offline for a brief period.
-For further reading, please refer to Oracle's documentation.
+Note: Enabling ARCHIVELOG mode requires the Oracle instance to be taken offline for a brief period.
+To learn more, see Oracle's documentation.

 SHUTDOWN IMMEDIATE; STARTUP MOUNT; ALTER DATABASE ARCHIVELOG; ALTER DATABASE OPEN;

 Configure Oracle RMAN to retain Backups and Archive Logs for at least 24 hours (Fivetran recommends 7 days):

 RMAN> CONFIGURE RETENTION POLICY TO RECOVERY WINDOW OF 7 DAYS;

 DB_RECOVERY_FILE_DEST_SIZEto a value that agrees with your available disk space because Expired and Obsolete Log and Backup files can quickly fill your disk.
 For more information, see Oracle's Documentation.